uriel1998/mpdq/README.md

 ## 7. TODO

+* Check for album artist when artist is not present or empty
 * Add loop back in and utilize relay mechanism to change instruction file
 * Double-check time calculations, particularly for songs > 60m
 * Switch between loop mode and single-run mode